 - Lease management of rent reviews, options, make good provisions, tenant covenants, landlord covenants, and renewals.

 - Tenant mix optimisation to build the property on the local demographic of customers and the community

 - Maintenance management and cost optimisation that matches the benchmarks of relevant property types

 - Outgoings management to a budget and lifecycle plan for the property

 - Landlord reports and communications processes that keep them up to date on income, expenditure, vacancies, leases, building codes and compliances.

 - Energy efficiencies for the best property performance

 - Marketing of vacant tenancies into the local business community.

-A skilful manager brings many strategies and controls to the landlord’s property; whilst fees for service are always involved the net result for the property is usually very good.
+A skilful manager brings many strategies and controls to the landlord’s property; whilst fees for service are always involved in the net result for the property.